McGraw-Hill's ALEKS Adaptive Software Will Be Used in ASU’s Global Freshman Academy

 Proven Adaptive Learning Program to be used by tens of thousands of students enrolled in College Algebra & Problem Solving course

-NEW YORK – April 18, 2016 – McGraw-Hill Education, a learning science company, today announced that its ALEKS adaptive software program will be used in Arizona State University’s College Algebra & Problem Solving course in its online Global Freshman Academy.
+NEW YORK – April 18, 2016 – McGraw-Hill, a learning science company, today announced that its ALEKS adaptive software program will be used in Arizona State University’s College Algebra & Problem Solving course in its online Global Freshman Academy.

 The Global Freshman Academy is a partnership between ASU, the largest public research university in the U.S., and massive open online course (MOOC) provider edX.
 To date, more than 17,800 students from 186 countries have registered for the College Algebra & Problem Solving course using the ALEKS program, which will provide students with individualized learning and instruct them on the topics they are most ready to learn.